 The best control of any rodent is prevention focused on sanitation and exclusion.
 In most cases, the reason a rat will enter a home is because it is looking for food, water, or shelter.

-- Sanitation.
-To reduce the availability of food and water, employ sanitation methods: covering or packaging all foods; keeping all food and food-preparation areas swept, mopped, and wiped clean; keeping trash areas clean; and removing or limiting exposed water.
+- Sanitation: To reduce the availability of food and water, employ sanitation methods such as covering or packaging all foods; keeping all food and food-preparation areas swept, mopped, and wiped clean; keeping trash areas clean, and removing or limiting exposed water.